paddyOnGithub/ordinal_regression/README.md

 # An Ordinal Regression Framework for a Deep Learning Based Severity Assessment for Chest Radiographs

 In this repository we share our code from the identically named paper.
-You can find it using the following link: [TODO ADD LINK].
+You can find it using the following link: https://arxiv.org/abs/2402.05685 .
 Unfortunately, we are not allowed to share the clinical dataset we used.